 The MSCI World ex USA Index outperformed domestic and emerging markets (EM) thanks largely to strong performance from Consumer Discretionary industries such as luxury apparel, automobiles and household durables.
 We think solid earnings from these industries suggest a healthy global consumer backdrop.

 The MSCI EM Index was led higher by high growth Consumer Discretionary stocks, as well as more economically sensitive Financials and Materials companies.
 The MSCI China Index closed the week above its 50-day moving average for the first time since June as officials from China’s central bank finally stated in public that debt issues at China Evergrande Group are “controllable.”

 Fixed Income Markets

-Second-quarter earnings season continues with almost 24% of S&P 500 constituents having reported.
-The blended earnings growth rate (actual growth rate combined with consensus estimates) is 74.2%; if that holds, it will be at its highest in the past 20 years.
+Third-quarter earnings season has begun with 8% of S&P 500® constituents having reported.
+The blended earnings growth rate (actual growth rate combined with consensus estimates) is 30.0%, an improvement from the 27.5% growth rate estimated at quarter end.

 Financials led earnings higher for the week, with most banks reporting above-consensus estimates.
 Reserve releases and fee income were better than expected as J.P.
 Morgan and Goldman Sachs were among banks that saw investment banking fees benefit from merger advisory strength.
 Despite the earnings beats, loan growth remains muted and the banking industry lagged the S&P 500 for the third consecutive start to earnings season.

 Fourth-quarter earnings revisions have increased to 22.0% from 18.6% at the end of the third quarter.
 The consensus estimate for earnings growth for the 2021 calendar year has slightly decreased to 43.1%, and 2022 estimated growth has declined slightly to 9.4%.
 This week, 78 S&P 500 companies will report earnings.